Gidon Kremer: Life and career

 He has performed works by Astor Piazzolla (in the Hommage à Piazzolla recordings), George Enescu, Alban Berg, Dmitri Shostakovich, Béla Bartók, Philip Glass, Alfred Schnittke, Victor Kissine, Mieczysław Weinberg, Arthur Lourié and John Adams.
 He also performed works by Leonid Desyatnikov, Alexander Raskatov, Alexander Vustin, Lera Auerbach, Pēteris Vasks, Arvo Pärt, Victoria Poleva, Valentyn Sylvestrov, and Stevan Kovacs Tickmayer.
 Among the many composers who have dedicated works to him are Sofia Gubaidulina (Offertorium), Luigi Nono (La lontananza nostalgica utopica futura), Alfred Schnittke, Giya Kancheli, and Victor Kissine.

 His partners in performance include Valery Afanassiev, Martha Argerich, Mikhail Pletnev, Oleg Maisenberg, Vadim Sakharov, Mischa Maisky, Yo-Yo Ma, Clemens Hagen, Giedrė Dirvanauskaitė, Yuri Bashmet, Kim Kashkashian, Thomas Zehetmair, Tatiana Grindenko, and Per Arne Glorvigen.
+Over the course of his career, Kremer has appeared with a wide range of conductors, including Leonard Bernstein, Herbert von Karajan, Nikolaus Harnoncourt, Claudio Abbado, Riccardo Muti, Mstislav Rostropovich, Kent Nagano, Christoph Eschenbach, Andrey Boreyko, Seiji Ozawa, Simon Rattle and Nayden Todorov.

 He has a large discography on the Deutsche Grammophon label, for which he has recorded since 1978.
 He has also recorded for Philips Records, EMI, Decca Records, ECM and Nonesuch Records.
-Celebrating Kremer's 70th birthday (27 February 2017), on 14 October 2016 Deutsche Grammophon released the box set "GIDON KREMER Complete Concerto Recordings on Deutsche Grammophon".
-ECM Records marked the occasion with a new album of all of Mieczysław Weinberg's chamber symphonies, released in January 2017, recorded together with Kremerata Baltica.
+Celebrating Kremer's 70th birthday (27 February 2017), on 14 October 2016 Deutsche Grammophon released a box set of all the concerto recordings he had made for the label.
+ECM Records marked the occasion with a new album of all of Mieczysław Weinberg's chamber symphonies, released in January 2017, which he recorded with Kremerata Baltica.

 In other media, Kremer played Paganini in Peter Schamoni's 1983 film Frühlingssinfonie ("Spring Symphony") and was the music director of the film Le joueur de violon by Charles Van Damme.

 Kremer is the author of four books on music, including Fragments of Childhood (Kindheitsplitter) and Letters to a Young Pianist (2013).